hm4744/QS-CF-HepatoAI-/README.md

 The repository contains the complete implementation of the HepatoAI analytical engine including the **HTML interface, CSS styling framework, and JavaScript-based computational logic** used for electroanalytical signal interpretation.

 ---
+## Frequently Asked Questions (FAQ)

+**1. What type of input does HepatoAI require?**
+*HepatoAI requires chronoamperometric current values (µA) obtained from the QS|CF microsensor under experimentally validated conditions.*

+**2. Does HepatoAI perform real-time machine learning predictions?**
+*No. HepatoAI operates using a deterministic analytical framework based on experimentally derived calibration equations, ensuring reproducibility and consistency with validated electrochemical data.*

+**3. Can HepatoAI be used with other sensors?**
+*The current implementation is specific to the QS|CF microsensor, as the embedded calibration models are derived from its electroanalytical response.
+Use with other sensors would require recalibration and corresponding model modification.*

+**4. What biological matrices are supported?**
+*HepatoAI is designed for diluted serum-based electrochemical measurements.
+Performance in other biological matrices has not been validated in the current version.*

+**5. What defines “therapeutic”, “low”, and “elevated” levels?**
+*These classifications are based on predefined threshold ranges derived from literature-informed therapeutic windows and experimentally validated calibration datasets.*

+**6. Is HepatoAI intended for clinical use?**
+*No. HepatoAI is a research prototype intended for analytical and experimental interpretation only, and is not designed for direct clinical decision-making.*

+**7. Can the calibration model be updated?**
+*Yes.
+The platform is modular, and the calibration equations embedded within the JavaScript logic can be updated to incorporate new experimental datasets or additional analytes.*

+**8. Does the app require internet connectivity?**
+*No. The HepatoAI APK operates entirely offline, with all computations performed locally within the application.*

+---

 # Citation

 If you use HepatoAI or its analytical framework in your research, please cite the associated publication describing the **QS|CF microsensor platform and HepatoAI diagnostic interface**.

 ---
 # License

 This project is distributed under the open-source license included in this repository.

 ---
 # Contact
 For research collaboration or technical inquiries:
 Mohamed Hefayathullah
 Materials Electrochemistry Laboratory, SRMIST-KTR, India
 Email: hm4744@srmist.edu.in [Google scholar](https://scholar.google.com/citations?user=kK1wknAAAAAJ&hl=en)